johnpeart/lgbt-mp/about.md

 ### Website

 This website was designed and built by [John Peart](//www.johnpe.art).
+This [blog post](https://www.johnpe.art/2020/02/24/making-a-dataset-of-lgbt-mps) explains why the website and dataset were created.

 ### Dataset